 The main advantages of the needling technique are that there is no incision, it can be done on several fingers at the same time, and usually very little physical therapy is needed afterward.
-The main disadvantage is that it cannot be used in some locations in the finger, because it could damage a nerve or tendon.
+The main disadvantage is that it can't be used in some places in the finger because it could damage a nerve or tendon.

 Injecting a type of enzyme into the taut cord in your palm can soften and weaken it — allowing your doctor to later manipulate your hand in an attempt to break the cord and straighten your fingers.
-The advantages and disadvantages of the enzyme injection are similar to needling, except that the enzyme injection may be more painful initially.
+The FDA has approved collagenase Clostridium histolyticum (Xiaflex) for this purpose.
+The advantages and disadvantages of the enzyme injection are similar to needling.

-The main advantage to surgery is that it results in a more complete joint release than that provided by the needle or enzyme methods.
-The main disadvantages are that physical therapy is usually needed after surgery, and the recovery time can be longer.
+Another option for people with advanced disease, limited function and progressing disease is to surgically remove the tissue in your palm affected by the disease.
+The main advantage to surgery is that it results in a more complete and longer-lasting release than that provided by the needle or enzyme methods.
+The main disadvantages are that physical therapy is usually needed after surgery, and recovery can take longer.

-- Sheon RP, et al. Dupuytren's contracture. http://www.uptodate.com/index.
+- Aggarwal R, et al. Dupuytren's contracture. http://www.uptodate.com/home.
 Accessed Aug.
-17, 2012.
+9, 2015.

 - Dupuytren's contracture.
 American Academy of Orthopaedic Surgeons. http://orthoinfo.aaos.org/topic.cfm?topic=a00008.
 Accessed Aug.
-20, 2012.
+9, 2015.

 - Dupuytren's disease.
-American Society for Surgery of the Hand. http://www.assh.org/Public/HandConditions/Pages/DupuytrensDisease.aspx.
+American Society for Surgery of the Hand. http://www.assh.org/handcare/hand-arm-conditions/dupuytren-disease.
 Accessed Aug.
-20, 2012.
+10, 2015.